gjagiashvili/gjagiashvili/README.md

 - 🌱 I’ve been learning HTML, CSS, and JS for 2 years
 - 🫧 I'm Currently learning Java
 - 💞️ I’m looking to collaborate on websites
-- 📫 How to reach me: @mzvrcy on threads/instagram
+- 📫 How to reach me: @g.jagiashvili on threads/instagram

 <!---
 gjagiashvili/gjagiashvili is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.